 In 2020, FEDARENE initiated a series of Circular Economy Webinars, in partnership with the Regional Council of Central Finland.
 The objective is to inform the audience so they can become frontrunners in Europe’s transition towards a more competitive and sustainable system.

-These seminars will touch upon the many different aspects of circular economy, from biogas production to public procurement, waste management and recycling.
+These seminars touch upon the many different aspects of circular economy, from biogas production to public procurement, waste management and recycling.
 You will get inspired by local and regional initiatives and hear from renowned experts and EU representatives.